 Editing is about making suggestions and revisions about the text or document, focusing on improving the flow, accuracy of the language and the overall readability as well as checking for spelling and grammar.
 In other words, it involves a detailed content review for the transition between paragraphs and ensures that your evidence really backs up your argument.
 When performing an edit, editors are looking for consistency and clarity in your thoughts to ensure that your written content gives the impression that language comes naturally from you, even if it does not.
 The editors examine the content, structure within paragraphs, clarity, citations, style and overall content structure.

 Proofreading, on the other hand, is the last stage of the editing process.
-It is, therefore, an affordable service, but still performs a crucial role.
-It focuses on correcting surface errors in writing such as spelling, grammar, punctuation and other language mistakes.
-The proofreading process detects anomalies such as a different language sets, faulty assumption about sentence structure, grammar, field-specific terminologies, and embedded information.
+It is, therefore, an affordable service, still, performs a crucial role.
+It focuses on correcting surface errors in writing such as spelling, grammar, punctuation, and other language mistakes.
+The proofreading process detects anomalies such as different language sets, faulty assumption about sentence structure, grammar, field-specific terminologies, and embedded information.
 This means that we must seriously review documents without relying on grammar and spell checks to perform it for us.
-It provides quality assurance for your content, but should be done only after your document or text is edited.
+It provides quality assurance for your content but should be done only after your document or text is edited.

 Main Proofreading Strategies

 Proofreading can be a daunting process, especially when you are not sure where to begin or what the process entails.
 If you are ready to proofread your content, you should do so thoroughly and carefully.
 Although it is critical to review your work and seek opinions of others, the following proofreading strategies may prove useful: